PatchworkOS 19e446b

 Flags/Mode

-Paths can have flags appended at the end, these flags are parsed to determine the mode with which the path is opened.
+Paths can have flags appended at the end, these flags are parsed to determine the mode of the related operation.

 Each flag starts with : and multiple instances of the same flag are allowed, for example /path/to/file:append:append:nonblock.